About me (Dr Deniese Cox)

 But I get it.
 Before you commit to spending your time with me, you want to know a little more about who I am and where I came from.
 That makes sense!

 The hard part for me is knowing what part of ‘me’ interests you most.

-Some of you care that I have the ‘right’ pieces of paper on the wall (I do), while others care that I have first-hand experience teaching online (I’ve got that too), while yet others simply want to know that I’m easy to work with and can develop personalised online teaching strategies that really will work for you (my clients tell me that's true too).
+Some of you care that I have the ‘right’ pieces of paper on the wall (I do – including a Master of Learning & Development, a PhD in online teaching, and even an MBA), while others care that I have first-hand experience teaching and learning online in a variety of contexts (I’ve definitely got buckets of that), while yet others simply want to know that all the PD you'll do with me is evidence-based (it sure is) while also being super engaging and practical (clients tell me that's true too).

-So here goes, all about me…
+So here goes, a little about me…